mazdakb/django-naqsh/README.rst

 "Your Stuff"
 -------------

-Scattered throughout the project are places marked with "your stuff".
+Scattered throughout the Python and HTML of this project are places marked with "your stuff".
 This is where third-party libraries are to be integrated with your project.

 Releases
 --------

 Need a stable release?
-You can find them at https://github.com/mazdakb/django-naqsh/releases
+You can find them at https://github.com/pydanny/cookiecutter-django/releases

 Not Exactly What You Want?